athul/waka-readme/README.md

 - Install the [WakaTime plugin](https://wakatime.com/plugins) in your favourite editor / IDE.
 - Paste in your API key to start the analysis.

+Alternatively, you can also choose to fetch data from third-party WakaTime-compatible services like [Wakapi](https://wakapi.dev) or [Hakatime](https://github.com/mujx/hakatime) instead.
+For details, see [extras](#extras) section below.

 ### Profile Repository

 _If you're executing the workflow on your Profile Repository (`<username>/<username>`)_